MicrosoftDocs/ATADocs/ATPDocs/deploy/multi-forest.md

 Defender for Identity requires the following to support multiple Active Directory forests:

-- **A Directory Service account**: The Directory Service account you configure for each forest must:
+- **A Directory Service account**:

-  - When there is a trust between the forests, the Directory Service account must be trusted in all the other forests
+  - When there is a trust between the forests, the Directory Service account must be trusted in all the other forests.

-  - Have at least read-only permission to perform LDAP queries on the domain controllers.
+  - The Directory Service account you configure for each forest must have at least read-only permission to perform LDAP queries on the domain controllers.

-  If Defender for Identity standalone sensors are installed on standalone machines, rather than directly on the domain controllers, the machines must be allowed to communicate with all of remote forest domain controllers using LDAP.
+  If Defender for Identity standalone sensors are installed on [standalone machines](prerequisites-standalone.md), rather than directly on the domain controllers, the machines must be allowed to communicate with all of remote forest domain controllers using LDAP.

-- **Required ports**: In order for Defender for Identity to communicate with the Defender for Identity sensors, including standalone sensors, make sure the following ports are opened on any machine where a Defender for Identity sensor is installed:
+- **Required ports**: In order for Defender for Identity to communicate with the Defender for Identity sensors, including standalone sensors, make sure the following ports are opened on any machine where a Defender for Identity sensor is installed: <!--how are these ports different than the ones in the prereqs?-->

   |Protocol|Transport|Port|To/From|Direction|
   |----|----|----|----|----|